 Telephone/video appointments are now in place to reduce the number of people needing to visit GPs.
 There are also special sites set up to see people with coronavirus symptoms.
 Despite the changes, NHS services are still there for you if you need them.

 Pharmacies remain open, GPs have appointments available (but you should not go to the practice without calling first) and hospitals are there for those in urgent need.
 For any concerns, call your GP and they will be able to advise you on the best thing to do.
-If you have an urgent appointment do talk to your healthcare professional rather than simply deciding not to attend.
+If you are concerned about attending an appointment please talk to your health care professional first rather than deciding not to attend.

 It is important that you stay at home as much as possible, but if you have a medical condition or injury which needs treatment, the NHS is still here to look after you.
 For further information on how to get NHS help visit www.dudleyccg.nhs.uk/coronavirus/coronavirus-getting-nhs-help-when-you-need-it/

 An army of people and services are working around the clock to support older and vulnerable people and put new measures in place to ensure that no vulnerable person in our community is left unsupported.

 You can find out more information about what you can do to help older or vulnerable people in your community at Dudley CVS coronavirus webpage.